 5. As a moderated regression analysis was used, how was the inherent problem of multicollinearity addressed?

-Response: We mean-centered the predictors to calculate the interaction term.
-This is now mentioned in the revised manuscript. (p.).
+Response: We mean-centered the predictors to calculate the interaction terms.
+This is now mentioned in the revised manuscript (p.).

 6. When reporting results, it is common practice to detail the interaction prior to the main effects.
 Please restructure of Results to match this format.

-Response: We reorganized the results section in order to meet the suggested format.
+Response: We reorganized the results section, as suggested.

 7. Why did the authors decide to use a repeated measures ANOVA instead of calculating area under the curve increase (AUCi) to summarize the change in cortisol and sAA, respectively, over time?

-Response: given the pattern of increase in sAA levels across the experiment (addressed in the Discussion section) we decided calculating delta measures from baseline to peak levels for sAA as well as for Cortisol accustomed in previous studies (e.g., Cornelisse.
+Response: Given the pattern of increase in sAA levels across the phases of the experiment (addressed in the Discussion section), we decided to calculate delta measures from baseline to peak levels for sAA, as well as for cortisol, as has been done in previous studies, for example:

+Cornelisse.
 S., van Stegeren, A. H., & Joels, M. (2011).
 Implications of psychosocial stress on memory formation in a typical male versus female student sample.
-Psychoneuroendocrinology, 36, 569-578).
+Psychoneuroendocrinology, 36, 569-578.

 8. Please add p-values to Table 1.

-Response: The missing p-values are now included in Table 1
+Response: The missing p-values are now included in Table 1.

 9. On page 15, what “variations in the memory testing procedure” could explain the discrepancy?
 Be specific to inform future studies.

-Response: After rethinking this issue, we believe that the most important methodological difference that could account for the discrepancy is the timing of the study (morning Vs after noon).
+Response: After rethinking this issue, we believe that the most important methodological difference that could account for the discrepancy is the timing of the study (morning vs. after noon).
 Thus, we changed the paragraph to state the following:

-"The source for this discrepancy is unclear but may due to differences in the characteristics of the samples, and the timing of the testing.
+The source for this discrepancy is unclear but may due to differences in the characteristics of the samples, and the timing of the testing.
 Specifically, the two aforementioned studies were conducted in the afternoon while the current study was conducted in the morning (8:00–10:00 AM).
-Indeed, a meta-analysis by Het et al. (2005) demonstrated that administration of cortisol (somewhat equivalent to the cortisol reactivity induced by stress) caused memory impairments in studies conducted in the morning and memory enhancements in studies conducted in the afternoon".
+Indeed, a meta-analysis by Het et al. (2005) demonstrated that administration of cortisol (somewhat equivalent to the cortisol reactivity induced by stress) caused memory impairments in studies conducted in the morning and memory enhancements in studies conducted in the afternoon.

 10. It is suggested that the high levels of testosterone account for the modest cortisol response among men, but the authors provide no additional explanation for a modest cortisol response among women beyond typically elevated morning values.

-Response: We believe that the morning cortisol levels during the morning at least partially account for the modest cortisol reactivity also in women.
-Moreover, we reanalyzed the data and found that the negative correlation between baseline testosterone levels and cortisol reactivity also existed in the women participants.
-Since the morning testosterone level of women were still much lower than the morning testosterone levels of men, this may also explain why in our study men did not have higher cortisol levels compared to the LP women.
-We changed this segment of the manuscript accordingly:
+Response: We believe that assessing cortisol levels in the morning hours, at least partially, accounts for the modest cortisol reactivity, also in women.
+Moreover, we re-analyzed the data and found that the negative correlation between baseline testosterone levels and cortisol reactivity also existed among the women participants.
+Since the morning testosterone levels of women were still much lower than the morning testosterone levels of men, this may also explain why the men in our study did not have higher cortisol levels compared to the LP women.
+We changed this part of the manuscript accordingly:

-"…., it is important to note that most previous studies examining stress reactivity were conducted during the afternoon, when cortisol levels are relatively low.
+…., it is important to note that most previous studies examining stress reactivity were conducted during the afternoon, when cortisol levels are relatively low.
 In contrast, during the morning hours diurnal cortisol levels are highest (Ghiciuc et al., 2011).
 Thus, the fact that the proportion of participants demonstrating increased cortisol secretion in response to the TSST (i.e. "responders") in the current study was lower than that typically reported (e.g. Reschke –Hernández et al., 2017; Stephans et al., 2016) may have partially resulted from a ceiling effect mechanism.